rnanosaur/rnanosaur.github.io/_docs/05-electronics.md

 | +      | red     | 90mm    |
 |        | brown   | 90mm    |

+The motor will look like the last picture in this gallery

 {% include gallery id="motor-wiring-steps" caption="Motor wiring steps" %}

-The motor will look like this picture:

-{% include gallery id="motor-wiring" caption="Motor assembled" %}

 # Nanosaur wiring